 4. Vortex Optics Low Mounting Rings – The Best Affordable Scope Rings for Both Weaver and Picatinny Rails

 The aircraft-grade aluminum construction offers reinforced strength so you can use these scope rings for years to come.
 And that’s the best part about the product.
-(Importance of rifle scope rings)

 The Vortex Optics 0.75” Low Mounting Rings have a lightweight design.
 This way you don’t need to worry about handling excessive weight while shooting.